saramagliacane/saramagliacane.github.io/content/publication/feng2023/index.md

 publication_types:
 - '1'
 abstract:
-  In many reinforcement learning tasks, the agent has to learn to interact with many objects of different types and generalize to unseen combinations and numbers of objects.
+  'In many reinforcement learning tasks, the agent has to learn to interact with many objects of different types and generalize to unseen combinations and numbers of objects.
 Often a task is a composition of previously learned tasks (e.g. block stacking).
 These are examples of compositional generalization, in which we